 #3.
 Buyer questions

 People have an enormous amount of questions about buying or renting properties.
-However, there’s a huge difference between today’s buyer and buyers as they were 10 years ago.
+However, there’s a huge difference between today’s buyers and buyers 10 years ago.

 As you can imagine, posting buyer’s questions via your blog is an excellent way to catch up with modern homebuyers.
 By addressing different questions your audience is curious about, you give them valuable advice and a solid reason to get back to your site again.